apache/aurora/docs/reference/scheduler-configuration.md

 	Specifies the frequency at which snapshots of local storage are taken and written to the log.
 -enable_cors_for
 	List of domains for which CORS support should be enabled.
+-enable_db_metrics (default true)
+	Whether to use MyBatis interceptor to measure the timing of intercepted Statements.
 -enable_h2_console (default false)
 	Enable H2 DB management console.
 -enable_mesos_fetcher (default false)